 Public health intersects other fields at virtually every level.
 That’s why our Master of Public Health degree program couples an interdisciplinary approach with advanced training and applied experiences across a breadth of degree programs.
 An advanced certificate in Foundations of Public Health also allows you to gain practical experience and applicable skills while you continue to work in the public health sector.

-With a public health degree, you could make a lasting impact on the way your community receives and interacts with healthcare challenges.
-To find out how a Master of Public Health degree might create more opportunities for you, your career, and your community, contact our admissions department to request information today.
+With a public health degree, you will make a lasting impact on the way your community receives and interacts with healthcare challenges.